Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Our follow-up high resolution observations of the microlensing target OGLE-2011-BLG-0950 have allowed us to make a direct measurement of lens flux from the lens star(s) as well as a precise determination of the direction and amplitude of the lens-source relative proper motion.
-We are able to successfully break the central caustic cusp approach degeneracy by showing the lens/source relative proper motion directly measured with Keck is only compatible with the stellar binary solutions for the lens system.
-Further, the probability distribution estimates for the lens-source relative proper motion derived using a galactic model show very low $\mu_{\textrm{rel}}$ values for the planetary companion models.
+Our follow-up high resolution observations of the microlensing target OGLE-2011-BLG-0950 have allowed us to make a direct measurement of flux from the lens star(s) as well as a precise determination of the direction and amplitude of the lens-source relative proper motion.
+We are able to successfully break the central caustic cusp approach degeneracy by showing the lens-source relative proper motion directly measured with Keck is only compatible with the stellar binary solutions for the lens system.
+Further, the probability distribution estimates for the lens-source relative proper motion derived using a Galactic model show very low $\mu_{\textrm{rel}}$ values for the planetary companion models.
 This low probability for the planetary $\mu_{\textrm{rel}}$ values could have been noticed a priori.
 Ultimately, the subsequent Keck observations have now completely ruled out any planetary companion models.
 Additionally, an analysis of the 2021 OSIRIS data and its residuals favor the close stellar binary solution, however we cannot fully rule out the wide binary scenario if the binary includes a stellar remnant. \\ We modified the PSF fitting routine \textit{DAOPHOT\_MCMC} \citep{terry:2021a} to calculate Jackknife (i.e. drop-one frame) errors for astrometry and photometry.
 We used these \textit{DAOPHOT\_MCMC}+Jackknife error bars for our final analysis.
 These pipelines, or something similar, can be used in future analyses of highly blended microlensing targets, and will likely form the foundation for the \textit{Roman} mass measurement method. \textit{Roman} will collect the precursor or follow-up data that is needed to enable direct lens detections.
 The maximum time baseline between two \textit{Roman} epochs will be ${\sim} 5$ years.
 We note that \cite{bennett:2006a} and \cite{dong:2009a} measured the lens-source separations (with \textit{HST}) for the first two planetary microlensing events less than two years after the events, these measurements were recently confirmed by \cite{bennett:2020a} and \cite{bhattacharya:inprep}.
-With at least $100\times$ more images during its microlensing survey, \textit{Roman} should reliably measure lens-source separations for many detected events. \\ Finally, as described in \cite{choi:2012a}, this degeneracy is severe in the sense that two significantly different-shaped central caustics can lead to indistinguishable light curve perturbations.
-The fact that \cite{choi:2012a} identified two events from a single observing season with this degeneracy, in addition to ${\sim}35$ events from a nine-year MOA sample that also show this degeneracy implies that this type of ambiguity should be common and will likely be encountered in a non-negligible fraction of \textit{Roman} microlensing detections.
-The techniques described in this work should allow for most of the events exhibiting this degeneracy to be reconciled.
+With at least $100\times$ more images during its microlensing survey, \textit{Roman} should reliably measure lens-source separations for many detected events. \\ {The study of {S16} includes a re-analysis of OB110950 using optimized photometry, in which they report the same four-fold degeneracy found in C12.
+Importantly, the S16 modeling find the correct best-fit parameters for the stellar binary models, which we confirm in this work.
+To avoid biasing the statistical results, S16 include both stellar binary and planetary companion possibilities in a Bayesian analysis, they formally conclude that the planetary companion solution is slightly ($\Delta\chi^2 {\sim} 20$) preferred over the stellar binary solution.
+Our new results that firmly place OB110950 in the stellar binary regime would at most have only a minor {effect} (${<}\,4$\%) on the broken power-law function that was reported in {S16}.}\\ Finally, as described in {C12}, this degeneracy is severe in the sense that two significantly different-shaped central caustics can lead to indistinguishable light curve perturbations {(C12 report their $\Delta\chi^2 {\sim}105$ is not significant because of systematics in the photometry).
+The re-analysis of the light curve by S16 and this work shows that the degeneracy becomes more severe with the use of newly re-reduced photometry.} The fact that {C12} identified two events from a single observing season with this degeneracy, in addition to {${\sim}3$ known events} in a nine-year MOA sample that also show evidence of this degeneracy, implies that this type of degeneracy may be common and will likely be encountered in a non-negligible fraction of \textit{Roman} microlensing detections.
+The techniques described in this work should allow for {many} of the events exhibiting this degeneracy to be reconciled, {given measurably different $\mu_{\textrm{rel}}$ values for the degenerate solutions.}